 - Reactive bullying involves the bully responding to being a former victim by picking on others.

-- Bullying can also involve an assault on a person’s property when the victim has his or her personal property taken or damaged.
+- Bullying can also involve an assault on a person’s property when the victim has their personal property taken or damaged.

 Bullying includes a wide range of actions beyond acts of physical violence.
-The bully may be supported in his actions by peers wherein it becomes a group versus an individual.
+The bully may be supported in his actions by peers, wherein it becomes a group versus an individual.
 It can include making threats, spreading rumors, attacking someone verbally, and excluding someone from a group on purpose.
-The popularity and availability of smartphones has moved some bullying online into “cyberbullying.”
+The popularity and availability of smartphones have moved some bullying online into “cyberbullying.”